fullopsec/stable-deffusion-AMD-LINUX-low-VRAM/README.md

 python launch.py --opt-sub-quad-attention --medvram --disable-nan-check --always-batch-cond-uncond --no-half
 ```

-21. Watch out for VRAM usage and system temps with the following commands:
+ Watch out for VRAM usage and system temps with the following commands:
 ```
 sudo radeontop
 watch -n 1 sensors
 ```

-22. Adjust your fan curve if your temps are too high (70C).
+Adjust your fan curve if your temps are too high (70C).

-23. In the next video, the process of generating images with high details will be demonstrated using the same GPU (8GB).
-Multiple methods will be benchmarked.
+[In this youtube video](https://www.youtube.com/watch?v=lA8PMsu_2WY), I show the process of generating images with high details and a 4K end size using the same GPU (8GB).